 Look Under the Tree

 What service is the Universe rendering?
-If I define “compliant service provider” as something like Santa Claus leaving items from my wish list under a tree, I will be continuously disappointed.
+If I define “customer support desk” as something like Santa Claus leaving items from my wish list under a tree, I will be continuously disappointed.
 And I have yet to meet anyone who has gotten everything they ever asked for.
 Context can thwart even the best of manifestors.

-Asking-then-listening seems like an important act.
+Asking-then-listening seems like an important part of this interplay.
 I am beginning to believe the Universe really, really, really likes to communicate.
 Communication is a main component of relationships, so I conclude that, above all else, the invisible forces around me want to have a relationship with me.